innoq/ml-ops.org/content/motivation.md

  - **Data-driven** world, which is linked to the exponentially-growing amount of digitally-collected data.
  - The increasing importance of **Artificial Intelligence / Machine Learning / Data Science**, which derives insights from this tremendous amount of data.

-For the sake of consistency, we will use the term *machine learning (ML)*, however, the concepts and definitions apply to both *artificial intelligence* and *data science* fields.
+For the sake of consistency, we will use the term *machine learning (ML)*, however, the concepts apply to both *artificial intelligence* and *data science* fields.

 Every machine learning pipeline is a set of operations, which are executed to produce a model.
 An ML model is roughly defined as a mathematical representation of a real-world process.